Layr-Labs/eigensdk-rs/crates/challenger/README.md

         let logic = verifier_from_compute_function(response_calculator);
     ```

+5. **Challenger Task Processor**: Create a `ChallengerTaskProcessor` trait implementation from the task manager and the verifier.
+   - This will be in charge of processing the task and the response.
+   - We provide a standard `IndexingChallengerProcessor` implementation that can be used as a starting point.

+    ```rust
+        let task_processor = IndexingChallengerProcessor::new(contract, logic);
+    ```

-5. **Challenger Configuration**: Configure the challenger with the following parameters:
+6. **Challenger Configuration**: Configure the challenger with the following parameters:
    - `http_rpc_url`: The HTTP RPC URL of the Ethereum node
    - `ws_rpc_url`: The WebSocket RPC URL of the Ethereum node